Benfabi/Faze4-Robotic-arm/0-Construction/b_Forearm.md

 ## 3D prints

-With the given GCode, there is a total of 15h 25m of printing.
+With the given GCode, there is a total of 2d 3h 30m of printing choosing the combined print.

 | STL File | Quantity | 3mf File | gcode |
 | -------- | -------- | -------- | ----- |